praveenscience/FinalYear-Project-Ideas/README.md

 * Age & Gender Detection
 * Optimizing Product Price
 * Breast Cancer Prediction
-* Analyze Covid Vaccination Progress Using Python
+* Analyze COVID Vaccination Progress Using Python
 * Financial Status Analysis For Credit Score Rating
 * Movie Based Recommendation
 * DSA Question Predicter
   > _for top product based companies...
 Not with 100% accuracy, so that it doesn't become illegal! 😛_

-## Biotechnology
+## Bio Technology

 * Determine If Your Food is Genetically Modified
 * Building Your Own Tool for Identifying DNA

 ## Contribution